S1xzy/MSC_DPML_2026/README.md

 | 2 | 4 Aug 2026 | Generative AI — Discriminative vs. Generative, next-token prediction, Pre-training / Instruction Tuning (SFT) / Alignment (RLHF) | [Lecture02_2026-08-04.pdf](Lectures/Lecture02_2026-08-04.pdf) |

 # 📄 Paper Based
-Work related to the paper assigned by the professor for in-depth study is collected in [`Paper-Based/`](Paper-Based).
+Work related to the paper assigned for in-depth study is collected in [`Paper-Based/`](Paper-Based).

 > ⏳ Paper not yet selected — this section will be filled in once the paper is chosen.